-- Road closures will be in place for St Kilda Festival from 3am on 11 February 2018.
-Please see the Road Closure Map for details.
+- Road closures will be in place for St Kilda Festival from 3am on 10 February 2019.

 Public transport: Visitors to St Kilda during the Festival are encouraged to take public transport to minimise traffic congestion and the impact on the environment, and additional tram services are provided to cater for increased usage.

 In January, residents are encouraged to visit this website for details on how the local area is affected, and a dedicated hotline number is provided for residents and businesses to obtain further information.